tharper/slcc_javascript/courseContent/Week 3/README.md

 # Week 3

 ## PROBLEM 1
-Select the <p> with a class of lead and change the color to orange
+Select the paragraph with a class of lead and change the color to orange

 ## PROBLEM 2
-Add a Border to <p> with an index greater than 1
+Add a Border to the paragraph with an index greater than 1

 ## PROBLEM 3
 Select all the Paragraphs in #lesson-1 and animate a slide up and slide down.